Arrow pointing up

 • Pneumovax (PPSV23) - PPSV23 is a vaccine from Merck available since 1983 that covers 23 serotypes of Streptococcus pneumoniae.

 • Prevnar 13 (PCV13) - PCV13 is a conjugate vaccine from Pfizer that covers 13 serotypes of Streptococcus pneumoniae.
 PCV13 has been available since 2010 and is part of the recommended childhood immunization schedule.
-In adults, the CDC used to recommend that all people 65 years and older routinely receive PCV13 and PPSV23.
-In 2019, they dropped PCV13 from the recommendation because PCV13 use in children has led to a sharp decline in pneumococcal disease among adults.
+In adults, the CDC used to recommend all people 65 and older routinely receive PCV13 and PPSV23.
+In 2019, they dropped PCV13 from the recommendation because its use in children led to a sharp decline in pneumococcal disease among adults.

 • Prevnar 20 (PCV20) - PCV20 is a conjugate vaccine from Pfizer approved in 2021 that covers 20 serotypes of Streptococcus pneumoniae